 The first rule of marketing is to know your audience.
 Okay, it’s the second and third rule as well, and color is no exception.
 When it comes to business, we have to contemplate the effects of color choices on our audience.
 How do we want people to feel?
 What do we want them to do?
 Color can evoke emotion, can heighten emotion, and it can suppress emotion, too.
-That means that every decision a business makes – whether it’s for a logo, website, product, or package – must factor in color, the effects that color has, and color trends as well.

 It’s clear that color is a powerful force in shaping emotion, and we must wield that force deliberately when it comes to commercial applications.
 Let’s explore some of the considerations of color choices for business.